|Early map of North America (Photo credit: Wikipedia)|

 - There are other atheists in Mississippi.
 It may not be easy to find us, as most of us do not go around broadcasting it, but we are here.

-This is an area which I'd particularly like my co-authors to help me expand.
+This is an area which I could use some input from others.
 Like I said, it is not my strength.
 Still, here is what I'd suggest:

 - Check out Meetup.com and see if there are any active groups in your area.
 Do not limit yourself by searching only for atheists.
 Look for humanists, skeptics, freethinkers, and the like.
 If you have an active group in your area, this is a great place to start.